 Although details of practice vary from college to college, most students will have one or two tutorials and classes each week.
 A tutorial usually involves discussion of an essay, which you have produced based on your own reading and research that week.
 You will normally be expected to produce between eight and twelve pieces of written work each term.

 Most students also attend three or four lectures each week.

-One extended essay for Special Options, due in at the end of the first term; dissertation and portfolio for Shakespeare/The Material Text, due in during the second term
+One extended essay for Special options, due in at the end of the first term; dissertation and portfolio for Shakespeare/The Material text, due during the second term

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.